pyohei/vim-hipchat/README.md

 This room display your hipchat rooms.
 You can confirm your messages after you enter your room name.
+You can only look with this plugin(not write comment.).

 ##Licence
 * MIT